This page has been created to give you an introductory guide to issues relating to academic misonduct, appeals and complaints.

 The College's rules and processes on Student Complaints can be read here.

 If you are unhappy with the stage two outcome, and only if it meets specific crtieria, you can proceed to stage three.
-These are rare but we will try and accompany you to a hearing if one takes place.

 Only after you have gone through the College's procedures, can you take your case to the Ombudsman for student complaints (The OIA).